Add-on (Mozilla): WebExtensions

-Starting with Firefox 57, only the new WebExtensions API is supported for extensions; relegating the older extension technology as legacy.
+Starting with Firefox 57, only the new WebExtensions API is supported for extensions, relegating the older extension technology as legacy.

 Legacy extensions

 Prior to 2017, Firefox supported extensions developed via various APIs: XUL, XPCOM, and Jetpack.
 Mozilla now refers to these as legacy extensions.

 Plug-ins

 Plug-ins are no longer supported in Firefox.
 In the past, they were used to handle media types for which the application did not have built-in capability.
 They were deprecated due to security concerns and improvements in Web APIs.
 The last one that was officially supported was Adobe Flash Player, which Adobe discontinued in 2020.

 Security

 Mozilla had no mechanism to restrict the privileges of legacy Firefox extensions.
 This meant that a legacy extension could read or modify the data used by another extension or any file accessible to the user running Mozilla applications.
-But the current WebExtensions API imposes security restrictions.
+The current implementation WebExtensions API imposes security restrictions.

 Starting with Firefox 40, Mozilla began to roll out a requirement for extension signing.
 It is now required in all official Firefox releases.